Ca della Corte

 Best time to go

 High season is from Easter to the end of June, and again from September through October.
 It’s popular because of the clear and warm (but not too hot) weather.
 Because of the increased heat and humidity (and crowds), Summer is generally mid-season, although the Redentore and the film festival are always popular.
-Winter are low season - and a good time to see the sites without the crowds if you don’t mind a chilly wind and the risk of acqua alta (high tides).
+Winter is low season - and a good time to see the sites without the crowds if you don’t mind a chilly wind and the risk of acqua alta (high tides).
 Of course, Christmas and Carnival are the exceptions to this rule and need plenty of advance booking.

 Our top tips